FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/java_sdk/amop.md

 AmopResponseCallback cb = new AmopResponseCallback() {
     @Override
     public void onResponse(Response response) {
-        / / You can write the processing logic of the received reply here.。 System.out.println(
+        / / You can write the processing logic of the received reply here。 System.out.println(
         "Get response, { errorCode:"
         + response.getErrorCode()